Index Page Image Descriptions

 In a shady damp area of our forest mosses and Labrador Tea flourish and blanket fallen trees and branches. the patch of light is transitory as the sun moves through its daily trajectory.

-Mosses and pixi cup lichens cohabit the top of an old spruce stump. the fallen apsen leaves indicate the season to be early fall.
+Mosses and pixie cup lichens cohabit the top of an old spruce stump. the fallen aspen leaves indicate the season to be early fall.

 This photo was taken at approximately 10:30 in late January or early February.
 The sun is low and announcing its presence through the snow and frost-laden branches of spruce and fir trees just to the south east of my home.